Judge orders Las Vegas high schoolers held on no bail in classmate's deadly beating

 In Nevada, teenagers 16 or older accused of murder are automatically transferred to the adult court system.
 That’s why a family court judge on Wednesday transferred the cases of the four students.
 Police records show that one of them turned 16 on the day of the fight.

-Special public defender Daniel Martinez, who has been appointed to represent one of the 16-year-old defendants, said Friday after court that his client will plead not guilty if he is formally charged in the case.
+Outside the courtroom, special public defender Daniel Martinez, who has been appointed to represent that 16-year-old defendant, said his client will plead not guilty if he is formally charged in the case.

 Martinez said he also plans to argue for his client’s release from custody at his next court hearing, but he said he had no further comment.